gpii-ops/gpii-infra/README.md

 ### Configure SSH

 1. Get a copy of `id_rsa.gpii-ci` from `~deploy/.ssh` on `i40`.
 Put it at `~/.ssh/id_rsa.gpii-ci`.
+   * Alternately, if all you want is to test your own personal dev cluster, you can generate your own key and call it `~/.ssh/id_rsa.gpii-ci`.
+Remember that your "fake" key won't let you log into shared environments like `stg`, or allow other developers to ssh to your cluster's nodes.
    * The destination path is hardcoded into `.kitchen.yml` and the code responsible for provisioning instances.
    * The configuration process could create user accounts (there is already ansible code in the `ops` repo to do this) but for now we'll use this shared key.
 1. For ad-hoc debugging and ansible: `ssh-add ~/.ssh/id_rsa.gpii-ci`